.NET Aspire overview

 Project templates and tooling

 .NET Aspire provides a set of project templates and tooling experiences for Visual Studio, Visual Studio Code, and the .NET CLI.
 These templates are designed to help you create and interact with .NET Aspire projects.
 The templates are opinionated and come with a set of defaults that help you get started quickly.
 They include boilerplate code and configurations that are common to cloud-native apps, such as telemetry, health checks, and service discovery.
-For more information, see .NET Aspire project templates.
+For more information, see .NET Aspire templates.

 .NET Aspire templates also include boilerplate extension methods that handle common service configurations for you: